DimitriosMitsios/openvm-ream/README.md

-# openvm-ream
+# Simple attestation in ream, proven using openVM

-using openvm to prove an attestation in ream
+Run cargo openvm build in root directory.
+Currently, errors in the code and misconfigured Cargo.toml files.